Azzedine Ounahi

-Azzedine Ounahi (عز الدين أوناحي, [ʕiz ʔad.di:n u:na:ħi:]; born 19 April 2000) is a Moroccan professional footballer who plays as a midfielder for club Marseille and the Morocco national team.
+Azzedine Ounahi (عز الدين أوناحي, [ʕiz ʔad.di:n u:na:ħi:]; born 19 April 2000) is a Moroccan professional footballer who plays as a midfielder for La Liga club Girona and the Morocco national team.

+Ounahi made his international debut in 2022, after previously being capped by the nation's youth teams at under-20 level.
+He was chosen in Morocco's squad for the FIFA World Cup in 2022.
+He was also picked for the Africa Cup of Nations in 2021 and 2023.

 Club career

 Early career

-A former player of Raja CA and Mohammed VI Academy, Ounahi joined Strasbourg in 2018.
+A former player of Raja CA and Mohammed VI Academy, Ounahi joined RC Strasbourg in 2018.
 In August 2020, he moved to Championnat National club Avranches.

 Angers

 On 14 July 2021, Ligue 1 club Angers announced the signing of Ounahi on a four-year deal.
 He made his professional debut on 15 August 2021 by scoring a goal in club's 3–0 league win against Lyon.

 Marseille

 After attracting the interest of several top-tier clubs across Europe, thanks to his breakthrough performances for Morocco at the 2022 FIFA World Cup, on 29 January 2023 Ounahi officially joined fellow Ligue 1 side Marseille for an estimated fee of 8 million euros plus add-ons, signing a contract until June 2027.
 On 1 February 2023, he scored his first goal for Marseille on his debut against Nantes.
+On 1 November 2023, Ounahi was nominated for the 2023 African Footballer of the Year by CAF.